 Help kids identify and learn how feelings and emotions determine a mood.

-Hide your face behind your hands.
-When you remove your hands, show your students a big smile.
-Ask them, “What word can you use to say how you think I am feeling?”
+Begin the lesson by hiding your face behind your hands.
+Move your hands and show your students a big smile.
+Ask them, "What words can you use to say how you think I am feeling?"
 Try this with different facial expressions.
-Brainstorm words they already know to help them describe emotions (e.g., happy, sad, calm).
+Brainstorm words students already know to help them describe their own feelings and emotions (e.g., happy, sad, calm).

 To use this with your students click here.